 Engine Data Deletion

 The engine slows down if the historic data grows significantly over time, particularly in cases where the amount of data streaming in each day is large.
-One solution to this is to remove old data from the engine on a regular basis, still importing the data to Optimize so it can still be kept for deeper analytics.
+One solution to this is to remove old data from the engine on a regular basis, yet still importing the data to Optimize so it can be used for deeper analytics.

 The subsections below describe the ways in which Optimize handles data deletion from the engine.